BuildingLogiX/DataLynX/docs/reference/terminology.md

 ## 🧩 Logic & Data Processing

 ### **Block / Blox**
-A functional component that can exist in the Explorer or Toolbox.
+A functional component that can exist in the eXplorer or Toolbox.
 Blocks are used for:

 - Data transformation (math, logic, conversions)
 - Connecting to BACnet points